ramonauble/db-js/readme.txt

 speed and depth controls for each. the left LFO (sliders 1-3) affects the amount of tremolo (ampltiude variation) the right LFO (sliders 4-6) affects the amount of vibrato (pitch variation)

+EDIT:
+this page will most likely be nixed;
+instead offering one LFO per page, freely routable to any of the parameters on that page. this page will most likely be changed to a master reverb effect.

 NOTES
 ----------------------------------------------------------------------------